 Ability to recognize that each person is a unique individual even as we celebrate their group cultural heritage.

 PHYSICAL DEMANDS: The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-While performing the duties of this job, the employee will regularly stand and walk, bend neck and back, use hands for repetitive grasping and pushing/pulling.
-The employee will constantly be required to sit for extended periods of time and use a computer screen and keyboard.
-The employee may occasionally be required to squat, kneel, and use hands for fine manipulation, climb stairs/ladder, lift and reach overhead, and lift/carry.
-The employee must constantly lift/carry up to 5 pounds and must frequently lift /carry up to 10 pounds.
-The employee will occasionally lift/carry a maximum of 20 lbs.
-The employee is occasionally required to push/pull a maximum weight of 100 pounds.
+While performing the duties of this job, the employee will constantly sit, stand and walk, bend neck and back, use hands for repetitive grasping and pushing/pulling.
+The employee is frequently required to squat, kneel, and use hands for fine manipulation.
+The employee will occasionally be required to climb stairs/ladder, lift and reach overhead, crawl, and lift/carry.
+The employee must constantly lift/carry up to 10 lbs and must frequently lift/carry up to 25 lbs.
+The employee will occasionally lift/carry a maximum of 50 lbs.
+Any lifting over 50 lbs should be done with two people or a mechanical device.
+The employee is occasionally required to push/pull a maximum force of 200 lbs.

-While performing the duties of this job, the employee regularly works in indoor conditions and regularly works near video display.
+While performing the duties of this job, the employee regularly works in indoor and outdoor conditions.
+This position intermittently works near a video display.
 The noise level in the work environment is usually moderate.
-The position constantly deals with frequent interruptions, demanding deadlines, and occasionally deals with angry and distraught employees and community members.
+Position occasionally exposed to angry, frustrated, or aggressive individuals, typically in a school classroom environment.
+Potential exposure to infectious diseases.

-This position reports to, and is evaluated by the Principal or designee.
+Position reports to classroom teacher and/or department head and building principal.
+Position is evaluated by the building principal or designee.

 LEVEL OF COMPENSATION

 Paraeducator position on the PSE Salary Schedule.
 Time sheeted